GavRobbs/Heist-BehaviourTree/README.md

 ## Practical Considerations

+### Statefulness and Long-Running Actions

+It is generally advisable keep statefulness in the nodes of a behaviour tree to a minimum.
+Minimum is relative (since nodes contain information about their children, and sometimes a priority ranking), and this isn't a hard and fast rule, but this guidance should help to reduce the chances of undefined behaviour due to some variable having an expected value.
+The rule was broken in this example for the sake of simplicity, but its stated here for the sake of completeness.

+The execution style of a leaf or decorator node can be said to be instant or continuous.
+A leaf node with an instant execution style evaluates and returns a result immediately.
+One with a continuous execution style evaluates until some condition is met then returns SUCCESS or FAILED.
+Nodes with a continuous execution style are important for long running tasks that don't instantly succeed or fail (eg. pathfinding towards a target in a game).

+Many times, nodes with a continuous execution style need to maintain some state in order to carry out their actions and properly evaluate if they have succeeded or failed.
+This can easily turn into a kludge, with lots of variables cluttering the body of the agent class in question to help maintain state.

+One way around this is creating a custom TaskRunnerNode, and deriving classes from it for actions that you expect to be continuously executed.
+I didn't use it in this example, but I've included a sample of how it could be structured in taskrunnernode.py.The task runner node defines functions for onStart, onRunTask and onExit, corresponding to the node lifecycle.
+These should be overriden in the derived node.
+The simplified operation of the TaskRunnerNode is as follows:
+- When the node is first switched to, onStart() is executed
+- For as long as the task is incomplete, the specifics of the logic take place in OnRunTask(), and it returns RUNNING
+- When the task is either SUCCESS or FAILED, onExit() is called, and this carries out cleanup logic and resets the node for future usage.

+Nodes with a continuous execution style aren't only limited to being actions, they can also be conditions ie. monitoring nodes.
+These nodes continuously evaluate a condition and allow processing to continue to the child nodes or fail out depending on the outcome.

 ### Inventing New Nodes

 Custom node types can be created to meet specific nodes.
 Some examples are: